Topology-Aware Network Pruning using Multi-stage Graph Embedding and Reinforcement Learning: Experimental Results

+\paragraph{The impact of hierarchical graph representation (m-GNN).} We realized that motifs frequently appearing in computation graphs should have the same embedding.
+With m-GNN, we only need to embed each motif once.
+However, a plain GNN disregards this hypothesis, leading to repetitive embeddings and incurring unnecessary costs.
+To further prove our hypothesis, we experimented with the ResNet-110's computational graph and labeled the nodes according to their hidden layer.
+Table~\ref{tab:node_classif} shows that hierarchical representation causes to have smaller graph sizes and helps our method to achieve a higher node classification accuracy with fewer graph nodes and edges, saving a considerable amount of computing resources.
+Moreover, using m-GNN led to a faster convergence and as shown in Tables~\ref{tab:res_cifar} and~\ref{tab:res_imagenet} resulted into more precise pruned models.

-\subsection{Inference acceleration and memory saving}
+\subsection{Inference Acceleration and Memory Saving}

 The inference and memory usage of compressed DNNs are essential metrics to determine the possibility of DNN deployment on a given platform.
 Thus, we evaluated the pruned models' inference latency using PyTorch 1.7.1 on an Nvidia GTX 1080Ti GPU and recorded the GPU memory usages.
-The ResNet-110/56/44/32/20 are measured on the CIFAR-10 test set with batch size 32.
-The VGG-16 is evaluated on the ImageNet test set with batch size 32.
-Lastly, MobileNet-v1/v2 and ShuffleNet-v1/v2 are measured on the CIFAR-100 with batch size 32.
+The ResNet-110/56/44/32/20, VGG-16, and MobileNet/ShuffleNet networks are evaluated on the CIFAR-10, ImageNet, and CIFAR-100 datasets with batch size 32.

 Table~\ref{table_3} shows the inference accelerations and memory savings on our GPU.
 All the models pruned by GNN-RL achieve noteworthy inference acceleration and GPU memory reductions.
 Particularly, for the VGG-16, the original model's GPU memory usage is 528 MB since it has a very compact dense layer, which contributes little to FLOPs but leads to extensive memory requirement.
-The GNN-RL prunes convolutional layers and significantly reduces the feature map size, thus consuming 141 MB less memory than the original version.
+The GNN-RL prunes convolutional layers and significantly reduces the feature map size, consuming 141 MB less memory than the original version.
 The inference acceleration on VGG-16 is also noticeable, with $1.38 \times$ speed up on the ImageNet.

 The inference acceleration for mobile-friendly DNNs may seem relatively insignificant.
 However, such models are designed for deployment on mobile devices.
 Thus, we believe that our tested GPU, with its extensive resources, does not take advantage of the mobile-friendly properties.